takakv/takakv/README.md

 ### Hey there ~ 👋

 This is my den for sharing some knowledge and experimenting with ideas.
+I am currently working on [Küko](https://kyko.ee), a soon to be compendium of terms and resources about cybersecurity and IT in the Estonian language.

 🎨 Profile picture by [littleskrib](https://twitter.com/littleskrib).
 <!--